curvenote/docs/editor/videos-and-iframes.md

 ---
 title: Videos & Embedded Content
-description: ''
-name: videos-and-iframes
 ---

 External content from a variety of places can be embedded into a Curvenote block.
-All of the options below must be added using either the options in Insert Menu➕ in the Editing Toolbar at the top of the page or the [command menu](oxa:Z1isOjJQGvM22q5fhunb/gKX5CnZEMGcUbygsA0dh 'Command Menu') accessed via the `/` symbol.
+All of the options below must be added using either the options in Insert Menu➕ in the Editing Toolbar at the top of the page or the [command menu](./command-menu.md) accessed via the `/` symbol.

 - YouTube Video `/YouTube`
 - Vimeo Video `/Vimeo`